What to Consider in an Excavator Bucket

 There are multiple options when selecting wear parts and GET.
 Appropriate wear parts are guided by your application and the material being handled.
 Without the necessary wear parts buckets will wear prematurely and require refurbishment/replacement far sooner so this is important to consider when buying an excavator bucket.
 Kerfab can help identify which wear accessories you may need.

 Popular GET and accessories include: teeth, bolt on edges, side wear plates, side cutters, rear wear plates, internal liners, heel blocks, lip shrouds, wing shrouds, and more.
-Keep an eye out for our upcoming article on GET and wear parts – coming soon!
+For more information on wear parts and GET, see our article here!

 Quick Hitches (also known as Quick Couplers) are a vital part of many operations.
 The ability to quickly and easily switch between attachments is worth the decrease in breakout force for many operations – see our Quick Hitch page to help you decide if a Quick Hitch is right for you.